 The bathroom was equally lavish, spacious and featured two sinks and a separate bath and shower area.
 The toiletries were from Acqua di Parma (an Italian brand) which the hotel had no problem providing generously (there was a second set placed in the shower area).
 A small TV was perched just beside the bathtub, convenient for those who want to take it slow with their baths.
 Towels of many sizes were decked copiously below the sink and in the towel racks – a thoughtful touch if I may say so.

 During check-in, I was politely told that all non-alcoholic drinks in the fridge were free.
 This included the fine selection of juices, canned soft drinks, water, iced coffee and even energy drinks, which were replenished daily.
 Needless to say, I was bowled over!
 Being a heavy juice drinker, this added touch certainly had a personal appeal.
 For caffeine lovers, the Nespresso machine here comes with 3 coffee capsules of varying intensity.
+For a list of other hotels in Singapore with free mini bar, you can check here.

 The extra 22 sqm of space that one gets with the one bedroom suite goes into the living area which is filled with plenty of seating options – from a work desk to a full fledge sofa set.
 There is another TV here (which takes the total TV count of the suite to 3) as well as another minibar – the non-alcoholic contents of it being likewise complimentary.